Lindenwood Lions: Sports sponsored

 Lindenwood University sponsors 14 men's and 16 women's intercollegiate athletic programs in NCAA-sanctioned sports.
 Most sports compete in the Ohio Valley Conference.
-The men's and women's lacrosse teams play in the ASUN Conference, while men's soccer and both swimming & diving teams compete in the Summit League.
+The men's and women's lacrosse teams play in the Atlantic Sun Conference, while both swimming & diving teams compete in the Summit League.
+Men's soccer also competed in the Summit League before the OVC launched a men's soccer league in the 2023 season.
 Shortly after Lindenwood joined the OVC, that conference announced it was merging its men's tennis league into the Horizon League effective with the 2022–23 season, with all OVC men's tennis schools, including Lindenwood, becoming Horizon associate members.
 None of the teams that compete in these conferences, except for the beach volleyball team, will be eligible for NCAA championship events until Lindenwood completes its Division I transition in 2026–27.
 The field hockey and men's wrestling teams, which compete as D-I independents for the time being, are also subject to this restriction.

 Teams in sports that do not have separate Division II championships remain eligible for NCAA championships during the transition.
 Beach volleyball and women's gymnastics each have a single NCAA championship event open to members of all three divisions.
 Beach volleyball, newly added for 2022–23, competes in the OVC and gymnastics in the Midwest Independent Conference.
 Men's and women's ice hockey and men's volleyball all have championship events open to both D-I and D-II members.
-Men's ice hockey, added as a varsity sport in 2022–23, competes as an independent; women's ice hockey is a member of College Hockey America, and men's volleyball competes in the Midwestern Intercollegiate Volleyball Association.
+Men's ice hockey, added as a varsity sport in 2022–23, competes as an independent; women's ice hockey is a member of Atlantic Hockey America, and men's volleyball competes in the Midwestern Intercollegiate Volleyball Association.
 Women's wrestling, currently recognized by the NCAA as part of its Emerging Sports for Women program but without an NCAA championship event, competes as an independent.

+In December 2023, the university discontinued nine NCAA athletic teams and 10 in all.